Fleming Museum of Art: History

 The university was one of the first to include a room specifically for children, and placed an emphasis on community service and education, including free movies, lectures, and workshops every Saturday, a traveling exhibit program for schools, and an adult education program with evening lectures and classes.
-The museum states that in the mid-1930s between 25,000 and 30,000 people visited the Fleming Museum annually, at a time when the population of Burlington was estimated at 27,000.
+In the mid-1930s, between 25,000 and 30,000 people visited the Fleming Museum annually, at a time when the population of Burlington was estimated at 27,000.

-The museum also affected the University of Vermont.
-The university's studio art and art history departments began at the Fleming Museum of Art, and in the 1950s, the museum director was likewise the chair of the university's Art Department.
-In the 1950s, the university shifted the museum's focus to make it an art museum, and many original artifacts from "cabinet of curiosities" were moved to a number of university departments to free space for newly acquired objects.
+The museum impacted the development of the University of Vermont.
+The university's studio art and art history departments began at the Fleming Museum of Art, and in the 1950s, the museum director was the chair of the university's art department.
+In the 1950s, the university shifted the museum's focus to make it an art museum, and many original artifacts from the "cabinet of curiosities" were moved to a number of university departments to free up space for newly acquired objects.

 A $1.4 million renovation to the museum was completed in 1984.
+Until 2014, the museum was known as the Robert Hull Fleming Museum.

+The previous director of the museum was Janie Cohen, who led it for 20 years.